MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/includes/msdyn_playbookactivityattribute-description.md

 Stores attribute names and values of the playbook activity.
+For internal use only.